-The MARC Advantage
+The Advantages of MARC

 MARC from MūL Technologies is designed to favor function over flash.
 Having the simplified yet powerful industrial utility cart performing everyday essential tasks frees employees to focus on higher-level functions.
 Plus, MARC is so easy to operate and maintain there’s no wasted work time or elaborate training required:

 Wi-Fi-Free Mode™ eliminates the need for infrastructure changes, including adding Wi-Fi access.

 Full set-up and use in under 5 minutes.